 Instead, this tiny Caribbean nation is internationally known for corporate registration, offshore companies, and its private company registry.
 In other words, the ownership of companies in the BVI is a private matter… that is until the public registry comes into effect in 2023.

 That said, there are a few banks in the British Virgin Islands that do offer offshore banking.
-Not surprisingly, this includes a few of the regional players that exist in other parts of the Caribbean as well — with some exceptions.
+Not surprisingly, this includes a few of the regional players in other parts of the Caribbean as well.

 In most cases, when considering offshore banking in the UK territories mentioned in this article, you’ll find better options outside BVI.
 And, if you have a BVI company and are struggling to open an account, it’s worth noting that there are viable options available in other top banking hubs.